jeremykendall/password-validator/README.md

 ### Upgrading Legacy Passwords

 You can use the `PasswordValidator` whether or not you're currently using `password_hash` generated passwords.
-The validator will upgrade your current legacy hashes to the new `password_hash` generated hashes.
+The validator will transparently upgrade your current legacy hashes to the new `password_hash` generated hashes as each user logs in.
 All you need to do is provide a validator callback for your password hash and then [decorate][6] the validator with the `UpgradeDecorator`.

 ``` php
 use JeremyKendall\Password\Decorator\UpgradeDecorator;